PostHog/posthog.com/contents/docs/user-guides/organizations-and-projects.md

 2. **Administrator** – elevated level, like Member plus:
   - can always create and delete projects
+  - can change project and organization settings
-  - cam manage access levels of other members
+  - cam manage access levels of other members (except the Owner)
-  - can add and remove other members from projects (if per-project access mode enabled)
+  - can add and remove lower-level members from projects (if per-project access mode enabled)
-  - can remove other members from the organization
+  - can remove other members from the organization (except the Owner)

 3. **Owner** – unique top level, like Administrator plus:
   - can delete the organization
   - cannot leave the organization
-  - can pass ownership to someone else, ridding themselves of it
+  - can pass ownership to someone else (downgrading themselves to Administrator in the process)

+Access levels can be viewed and changed in Members section of organization settings (and project settings if [Per-project access](#per-project-access) is enabled).

 ### Per-project access